PYL-patidar/90DaysOfDevOps/2026/day-07/day-07-linux-fs-and-scenarios.md

+# Day 07 – Linux File System Hierarchy & Scenario-Based Practice

-# -- Part 1 --
+## Part 1
-# Linux File system hierachy
+## Linux File system hierarchy

 - `/`(root) :  The root directory (/) is the top-level directory of the entire Linux file system hierarchy, containing all system files, partitions, and user data.
 - `/root` :  The /root directory is the specific home directory for the root user (administrator).